State senator and talent acquisition advisor returns to her alma mater to broaden her public service and professional skills.

 In addition to her work as a state senator, Mack is an associate at the national executive search firm, Isaacson, Miller, where she advises nonprofit institutions on hiring their next leaders.
 The firm’s commitment to diversity, equity and inclusion (DEI) is reflected in its placements in 2022: 59% identified as women and 38% were people of color.
 “Whether it’s a CEO, president, executive director, or other C-level leader, we deal with DEI issues all the time.
 And it’s often with folks who have not been part of DEI conversations before,” Mack says.
 “I have to get my points across in a way that resonates with them and moves them to action.”

-To sharpen her skills as both an elected official and talent acquisition advisor, Mack enrolled in the Applied DEI Strategies Certificate program offered by the School of Professional Studies at Brown.
+To sharpen her skills as both an elected official and talent acquisition advisor, Mack enrolled in the Applied Inclusive Leadership Certificate program offered by the School of Professional Studies at Brown.
 “I wanted to learn new strategies to deepen my conversations with constituents whose lived experiences are different from mine and to advance the work I am doing to guide organizations on their hiring practices,” she says.

 Mack welcomed the mix of individuals in her cohort.
 “Some folks were DEI professionals, and some were taking a course like this for the first time,” she says.
 “Hearing people share their job experiences and their engagement with DEI was super helpful.
 Whether we were reading and contributing to discussion posts or participating in breakout sessions during our synchronous Zoom sessions, everyone had something to learn.”